LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     Once the **Message Id** had been copied you can exit out of the **Message Header Analyzer** tab in **Microsoft Edge** and proceed to the next task.

-### Task 4 - Review a Message Trace using PowerShell
+### Task 4 - Review a Message Trace Using PowerShell

 In this task, you'll be running a message trace using PowerShell instead of using the Message trace functionality built into the Exchange Admin Center (EAC).
 The purpose of this task is to give you exposure to alternative methods of accomplishing day to day tasks an Exchange Administrator may need to perform.